insensitiveclod/vexim2/README.md

 Dovecot provides more features (server-side sieve filters) and is more performant on larger setups.

 **UPGRADING:** If you are upgrading, you will need to update your configs for your POP/IMAP daemons, as the database layout has changed.
 You should be able to follow the above instructions without problem.

+## Sieve Consideration
+TODO: Sieve only works well if you use LMTP.
+That likely means using IMAP-server as authentication-source, accepting mail and then throwing mail to Dovecot.
+Dovecot then needs to do SIEVE and handle the rest of the mail process from that point.
+Implications need to be checked out.
+Also: how to set up a SIEVE service, directly.